Attractions October 15, 2016

 This Charming Nebraska Town Is Picture Perfect For An Autumn Day Trip

 There’s no better time than autumn to take a day trip in Nebraska.
 There are so many sweet little towns that are just waiting to be explored, each with its own personality and atmosphere.
-Although western Nebraska has already seen a bit of snow this year, it’s not too late to get out there for one last weekend day trip before winter really kicks in.
+This one in western Nebraska is the perfect place to spend a cool autumn day.

 Crawford, in Dawes County in northwest Nebraska, has a population of just under 1000.